useblocks/sphinx-needs/docs/configuration.rst

    So avoid any references to other needs in the filter string.

-   If you need access to other needs for complex filtering, you maybe should provide your own :ref:`dynamic_functions` and perform the filtering there.
+   If you need access to other needs for complex filtering, you can maybe provide your own :ref:`dynamic_functions` and perform the filtering there.

 .. _needs_extra_links: